Malaysia’s Anwar faces police probe over bid to become PM

 Anwar met the nation’s king on Tuesday to show evidence that he has majority support in Parliament to form a new government and unseat Prime Minister Muhyiddin Yassin, who only has a thin two-seat majority in the house.

 Police said in a statement Thursday they received 113 complaints over a list of 121 lawmakers allegedly backing Anwar.
 They didn’t disclose details of the complains.
+The list has made rounds on social media.

 Police said they are investigating the complains under provisions in the penal code covering statements of public mischief and a multimedia law on the improper use of network facilities to harass someone.
 Anwar has been summoned to the police headquarters to give his statement on Friday.